Moving magnet and conductor problem: Background

 Electromagnetic fields are not directly observable.
 The existence of classical electromagnetic fields can be inferred from the motion of charged particles, whose trajectories are observable.
 Electromagnetic fields do explain the observed motions of classical charged particles.

 A strong requirement in physics is that all observers of the motion of a particle agree on the trajectory of the particle.
 For instance, if one observer notes that a particle collides with the center of a bullseye, then all observers must reach the same conclusion.
 This requirement places constraints on the nature of electromagnetic fields and on their transformation from one reference frame to another.
 It also places constraints on the manner in which fields affect the acceleration and, hence, the trajectories of charged particles.

-Perhaps the simplest example, and one that Einstein referenced in his 1905 paper introducing special relativity, is the problem of a conductor moving in the field of a magnet.
-In the frame of the magnet, a conductor experiences a magnetic force.
-In the frame of a conductor moving relative to the magnet, the conductor experiences a force due to an electric field.
+Perhaps the simplest example, and one that Einstein referenced in his 1905 paper introducing special relativity, is the problem of a conductor moving relative to a magnet.
+In the frame of the magnet, the conductor experiences a force due to a magnetic field.
+In the frame of the conductor, however, the conductor experiences a force due to an electric field.
 The magnetic field in the magnet frame and the electric field in the conductor frame must generate consistent results in the conductor.
 At the time of Einstein in 1905, the field equations as represented by Maxwell's equations were properly consistent.
 Newton's law of motion, however, had to be modified to provide consistent particle trajectories.